← Back to Blogs

 Why the default choice?

-Given our earlier explanations, you might be wondering why rankedFusion is the default algorithm.
+Given our earlier explanations, you might be wondering why rankedFusion was the default algorithm.
 In fact, currently we believe that relativeScoreFusion is more likely to be the better-performing algorithm.

 The answer is that rankedFusion is the older, reliable choice that has worked quite well.
 In the meantime, we have been reviewing how relativeScoreFusion is received by the community, and making small tweaks like adding over-search to make it more robust.